siddicky/unstable_twin/README.md

 curl -v http://$IP/get_image\?name\=[insert name] --output [name].jpg
 ```

-Also don't worry if you can't find certain images.
+Also, don't worry if you can't find certain images.
 Run each command twice to get the desired results (mainly because of the server misconfiguration).

 ### Steghide to extract embeded data